 Put your bar on a console or bookcase, your meal on the main table, and the dessert in the kitchen so there’s no crowding.

-Another way to avoid overcrowding is to serve a signature drink or cocktail that you can put in fancy glass pitchers.
-It’s cheaper than having a fully stocked bar and you get to show off your mixology skills.
+Serve a signature drink or cocktail and serve it in fancy glass pitchers.
+It’s cheaper than having a fully stocked bar and you get to show off your mixology skills!
+I Found some stylish glass pitchers here on Amazon.

 Keep Table Décor Simple

-If you really want to save on valuable table space try adorning the walls and ceiling with lights or other decoration instead of table surfaces.
-Stringing lights and streamers attached to the ceiling still provides a festive feel while leaving enough room on tables for food and beverages.
+If you don’t want to sacrifice table space, try adorning the walls and ceiling with lights or other decoration instead of table surfaces.
+Stringing lights overhead or on the walls will provides a festive feel while leaving enough room on tables for the more important stuff.
+The food and the booze!

 PIN THIS FOR LATER!